The people and the places

 |Wedding of Martha Maria Liddell and Charles Davie

 The photograph shows the bride and groom with her parents and her three younger brothers.
 The bridesmaids are her sisters, Alice and Eliza, and her cousin, Bessie Walker, from Bethel.
-Her uncles and aunts from Witsieshoek, James and Sarah Liddell and Heber and Lettie Smith stand at the back together with her cousin, Willie Lyons from Bethlehem.
+Behind them are her cousin, Willie Lyons, from Bethlehem and her uncles and aunts from Witsieshoek, James and Sarah Liddell, and Heber and Lettie Smith.
+Her aunt Lilly Ross (Elizabeth Susanna Elsie Cadle), also from Witsieshoek, is on the left.
 Dr Porteous was the celebrant and Annie his wife.

 The Cronjes were an interesting family.
 The family traced its origins to Pierre Cronje from Normandy, France who arrived at the Cape in 1698.
 At the time of the war, the Patricksdale farm was owned and controlled by the matriarch of the family, Julia Cronje.
 She was a Muller, born in Oudtshoorn in 1844 into the same Muller family that is in my family tree, although she was from a different branch from mine.
 She was my 3rd Cousin 4 times removed.
 Her father was another Cornelis Johannes Muller.
 She had married two Cronje brothers in turn.
-She married Andries Cronje in 1861 and they had three sons – Izaak Adolph, Cornelis and Andries Petrus.
-After Andries’s death in 1872, Julia married his brother, Adolph Johannes Cronje, and had two further children – Adolph Johannes and Susanna.
-All were living on Patricksdale at the time of the war and are relevant to this story.
+She married Andries Cronje in 1861 and they had five children – Hester, Elsie, Izaak Adolph, Cornelis and Andries Petrus.
+After Andries’s death in 1872, Julia married his brother, Adolph Johannes (who purchased Patricksdale), and had five more children – Julia, Adolph Johannes, Susanna, Antonie Michael and Christina.
+All were living on Patricksdale at the time of the war.
+The sons and daughters, Hester and Susanna, are relevant to this story.

 ©Alun Stevens 2020